Duskfall City

 He hated how weak he was.

-He hated that he was nothing but a city rat.
+He hated that, in the end, he was nothing more than a rat.

-The stars had chosen him.
-The shadows were calling his name.
-His path was before him, waiting for him to step into it.
+And yet… the stars had chosen him.
+The shadows whispered his name.
+His path stretched before him, terrible and undeniable.

-"Then Astra Noctis," Odin intoned, his voice a powerful resonance that seemed to reverberate in the very bones of the earth, "realize your potential.
-Grow stronger.
-Become an angel. reach the pinnacle..."
+"Then Astra Noctis," Odin intoned, his voice a resonance that seemed to hum in the marrow of the earth, "realize your potential.
+Grow.
+Rise.
+Become an angel.
+Reach the pinnacle."

-"This concludes the favor I owed to your ancestor."
+"This concludes the favor I owed your ancestor."

 "The Law of Exchange has been fulfilled."

-"Remember, Astra—there are still allies of the Night out there.
-Seek House Shadow,.
-They rule over The City Penumbra, The Shadowkeep in the Umbral Plains.
-They will aid you, if you are worthy.
-The Church of Night surly will come find you, you must hide for now, if you are seen with them, they all will be culled.
-But they are all loyal to you."
+"Remember, Astra—there are still allies of the Night.
+Seek House Shadow.
+They rule the City of Penumbra, the Shadowkeep in the Umbral Plains.
+They will aid you, if you prove yourself worthy.
+The Church of Night will come for you in time—but not now.
+If you are seen with them too soon, they will be culled to the last.
+Still, they remain loyal to you."